vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 With the above efforts, we are happy to share that vLLM’s performance has improved a lot compared with last month’s vLLM.
 And it reaches state-of-the-art performance according to our performance benchmarks.

 **Serving engines.** We benchmark the vLLM v0.6.0 against TensorRT-LLM r24.07, SGLang v0.3.0, and lmdeploy v0.6.0a0.
+For other benchmarks, we use their default setting.
 For vLLM, we have turned on multistep scheduling via setting `--num-scheduler-steps 10`.
 We are actively working on making it on by default.

 **Dataset.** We benchmark different serving engines using the following three datasets: